inamdarmihir/basketball-dribble-challenge/README.md

 This repository contains a Python script for detecting basketball dribbles in a video.
 The script uses OpenCV for video processing and ball detection, and SciPy for peak detection in the y-coordinates of the ball.

+## How it Works

+The script first downloads a video from a given URL using the `gdown` library.
+It then processes each frame of the video to detect the ball and its y-coordinates.
+The y-coordinate data is smoothed using the Savitzky-Golay filter from the `scipy.signal` library.
+Peaks in the smoothed y-coordinate list are found using the `find_peaks` function from the `scipy.signal` library.
+These peaks represent the dribbles.
+The total dribble count, average height of the dribbles, and average time between dribbles are then calculated and printed.

 ## Requirements

 - Python 3.6 or later